burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 Covering different forms of stochastic processes and usefull properties and tool work wtih them:

 Poisson processes, Gaussian processes, Branching processes, Linear filters, ARMA models, Markov disrete and continious time chains, elements of queuing theory.

+I was enrolled into the course and course has time limited exams.
+Course is very interesting and prof. David Bollin is very interactive professor and nice professor.
+If you're familiar with Probability Theory, Functional Analysis it will help in first part of the course.
+But not relax too much!

 ## CS 398 Graduate Seminar

 Graduate Seminars is non-credit weekly seminar in various fields which has connection to CEMSE division where speakers are professors from KAUST or another universities, which share their research or observations.

-In one of the seminar was interesting recomentation from prof. Peter Wonka http://peterwonka.net/ about graduate (MS/PhD) studies and what does it mean: https://www.youtube.com/watch?v=ln9pOPOCl9k&feature=youtu.be
+In one of the seminar was interesting recomentation from [prof.Peter Wonka](http://peterwonka.net/) about graduate (MS/PhD) studies and what does it mean: https://www.youtube.com/watch?v=ln9pOPOCl9k&feature=youtu.be